joshb/joshb.github.io/articles/triangle_rasterization/index.md

     </tbody>
     </table>

-    <p>The first figure shows the three points (represented by black dots) that are the three vertices of the triangle.
+The first figure shows the three points (represented by black dots) that are the three vertices of the triangle.
 The second figure shows the <em>edges</em> of the triangle; these are the three lines that connect the points and form an outline of the triangle.
-Last, we have the fully drawn triangle in the third figure, which is made up of horizontal lines of blue pixels that are within the boundaries of the triangle.</p>
+Last, we have the fully drawn triangle in the third figure, which is made up of horizontal lines of blue pixels that are within the boundaries of the triangle.

-    <p>So the first step is to use the three points to determine the edges of the triangle.
+So the first step is to use the three points to determine the edges of the triangle.
 Next, we loop through the y axis boundaries of the triangle to calculate the horizontal <em>spans</em> that the triangle consists of; these are the horizontal lines that will form the triangle.
 Any row of pixels within the outline of the triangle is a span.
-Finally, we loop through the x axis boundaries of each span to draw each individual pixel.</p>
+Finally, we loop through the x axis boundaries of each span to draw each individual pixel.

-    <p>Let's now dive into the code for doing all of this, starting with the first step: edge calculation.</p>
+Let's now dive into the code for doing all of this, starting with the first step: edge calculation.

     <h2>Edge Calculation</h2>

-    <p>First, we need a class to represent a single edge of a triangle.
-Here's the definition of the class:</p>
+First, we need a class to represent a single edge of a triangle.
+Here's the definition of the class:

 ```c++
 class Edge